-Online accounting software is a cloud-based, automation tool used to keep track of your financials, cash flow and bank accounts.
+Online accounting software is a cloud-based, automation tool used to keep track of your financials, cash flow, and bank accounts – making your bookkeeping process more efficient and secure.
 It is also an invoicing and reporting software that allows you to manage and run your business online.

 In this blog, you’ll learn:

 - The difference between software and spreadsheet.